Johnson desk: Post-presidency

-Johnson called Gordon Bunshaft, the architect for the forthcoming Johnson Library and Museum, on October 10, 1968, to discuss the presidential library he was designing and his desire to have the Johnson desk moved to it.
+On October 10, 1968, Johnson called Gordon Bunshaft, the architect for the forthcoming Johnson Library and Museum, to discuss the presidential library he was designing and his desire to have the Johnson desk moved to it.
 He stated, "I hate to build me a little one out there at the side and say, this is the way the President's office looked.
 And here's his desk and here's his chair.
 Here's his FDR picture... maybe we don't have to have the same height ceiling... and maybe we can't have the same oval room...
 But it seems to me that if we could, we ought to take this rug out of here and this—just as the Kennedys are doing and have done, just as the Trumans did—and ought to take the desk and ought to take the chairs..."

 The Johnson desk was moved to the Lyndon Baines Johnson Library and Museum in Austin, Texas, and sits in the 7/8-scale replica Oval Office there.
 Johnson was known to sit at the desk on occasion to surprise visitors.

+The Johnson desk is one of four individual desks that once belonged to the United States Senate that Johnson had moved to the Johnson Library.
+Aside from this desk the museum holds two additional similar mahogany desks from the Russell Building and a smaller desk on which Johnson signed the Voting Rights Act.
+In 1968 Majority Leader Mike Mansfield created the Senate Commission on Art in part to keep antiques from being removed by the Senate in the way these desks were taken.